HenrikJoreteg/ICanHaz.js/README.md

     var user = ICH.user(user_data_object)

 ##The Problem:
-Building html elements in jQuery is ugly:
+Building html elements in jQuery is kinda ugly:
     hello_div = $('<div class="hello"><ul></ul></div>');
     hello_div.children('ul').append('<li>My list<li>');

+It get really problematic if what you're building is a lot longer or more complex than this example.
+Not to mention, it's also not a clean separation of concerns to write html in javascript.

 Mustache gives us an awesome JS templating solution, here's a snippet from their docs: